solatale/csst_mock_catalog/README.md

 ##### Sample and Data

-Ilbert et al. (2009) COSMOS 2-deg^2 photo-z catalog, which collaborates Subaru, CFHT, UKIRT, etc. observations in optical--NIR scope.
+Originally, Ilbert+(2009) COSMOS 2-deg^2 photo-z catalog is used, which collaborates Subaru, CFHT, UKIRT, etc. observations in optical--NIR scope.

-COSMOS ACS v2.0 mosaic images, which have pixel sizes as 0.03"/pix.
+COSMOS ACS v2.0 mosaic images are used as input, which have pixel sizes as 0.03"/pix.
 16 tiles are used currently, with each tile FOV 10'x10'.

 Totally, 62,300 galaxy samples are obtained.